Academic Affairs Manual (ACD)

 5. grievance policy and procedures

-Maintains liaison with the University Promotion and Tenure Committee, the Governance Grievance Committee, the Academic Freedom and Tenure Committee, the Board on Equal Opportunity, the Committee on Learning and Teaching Excellence, the Council for Research and Creative Activities, and the Committee on Academic Professional Status.
+The Personnel Committee maintains communication regarding policies and procedures with the University Promotion and Tenure Committee, the Governance Grievance Committee, the Academic Freedom and Tenure Committee, the Council for Research and Creative Activities.

 c.
 Student-Faculty Policy Committee